 In connection with the audit of our financial statements as of and for the years ended December 31, 2019 and 2020, we identified a material weakness in internal control over financial reporting.
 The material weakness related to a lack of sufficient number of qualified personnel within our accounting function to adequately segregate duties, to perform sufficient reviews and approval of manual journal entries posted to the general ledger and to consistently execute review procedures over general ledger account reconciliations, financial statement preparation and accounting for non-routine transactions.
 We have begun to undertake specific remediation actions to address the control deficiencies in our financial reporting.
-We have hired one full-time employee and retained experienced consultants in the accounting function, and we are recruiting for additional full-time positions.
-We have also initiated implementation of an accounting system that will allow certain segregation of duties to be automated.
-We cannot assure you that we have identified all, or that we will not in the future have additional, material weaknesses.
+We have hired two full-time employees and retained experienced consultants in the accounting function.
+We are in the process of implementing an accounting system that will allow certain segregation of duties to be automated.